telerik/blazor-docs/knowledge-base/gauge-pointer-tooltip.md

 ## Solution

-To add a Tooltip for the pointer of the Gauge, do the following:
+To add a Tooltip for the pointer of the Gauge:

 * Set the [`Color` of the Gauge Pointer]({%slug arc-gauge-pointers%}#color).
 * Declare an instance of [`TelerikTooltip`]({%slug tooltip-overview%}).